Last updated January 16, 2023.

 - Fruits — apples, blackberries, grapes, peaches, raspberries

-- Vegetables — broccoli, Brussels sprouts, cucumbers, endive, green beans, lettuce, potatoes, spinach, squash, tomatoes
+- Vegetables — broccoli, Brussels sprouts, cucumbers, green beans, onions, potatoes, squash, tomatoes, and most green leafy vegetables

-Anandamide is created from arachidonic acid, an essential omega-6 polyunsaturated fatty acid.
+Anandamide is created from arachidonic acid, an essential polyunsaturated fatty acid.

-The main dietary sources of arachidonic acid are meat, eggs, and dairy.
-(35)
+The main dietary sources of arachidonic acid are meat, fish, seafood, and eggs.

-Arachidonic acid can also be synthesized from lineolic acid, which is found in substantial amounts in many popular vegetable oils including safflower, sunflower, and canola.
+Arachidonic acid can also be synthesized from linoleic acid, which occurs in substantial amounts in many popular vegetable oils, including safflower, sunflower, and canola oils.

-However, some lineolic acid is found in a healthy oil we do recommend, olive oil.
+However, linoleic acid is found in one healthy oil that we do recommend — olive oil.

 Now, let’s take a look at the handful of supplements that support the production or use of anandamide in the body.